Contact Center & Call Center Reporting: Metrics, Tools, and Best Practices

 You must calculate your CSAT score consistently to better gauge whether your agents’ performance aligns with customer expectations.
 If not, start training or coaching them immediately.
 Remember, a high CSAT is an indication of happy customers.
 So, don’t forget to pat your back if it’s high.

-Improve Your Customer Satisfaction Score With CallHippo Ai?
+Improve Your Customer Satisfaction Score With CallHippo AI?

 Use CallHippo Ai's sentiment analysis to understand customer sentiment and improve customer satisfaction.